 10 effective and easy ways to improve instantly your sleep

-There is a good book ’Why we sleep’ from Matthew Walker that I suggest you to read, it’s about the importance of sleep in our life and how a good night sleep can make us happier, slimmer, healthier and smarter.
+There is a good book ’Why we sleep’ by Matthew Walker that I suggest you read, it’s about the importance of sleep in our lives and how a good night's sleep can make us happier, slimmer, healthier, and smarter.

 In today’s fast-paced world, a good night’s sleep has become something of an indulgence.
 It’s fallen down our list of priorities behind work, chores, social time, and entertainment.

 However, sleep shouldn’t be a luxury.
 It’s as important to your physical and mental health as food and water.

 The body’s need for sleep is a relatively new research field.
 Scientists are looking into what happens to the body during sleep and why the process itself is so essential.
 We do know that sleep is necessary to:

 -strengthen our immune system helping fight disease and prevent infections

 -have a protective effect on our cardiovascular health